suvro5495/Speech-Emotion-Recognition-SER-/README.md

     return model
 ```

-To ensure comprehensive training and evaluation, we trained separate models for mixed-gender data, female data, and male data.
+To ensure comprehensive training and evaluation, I trained separate models for mixed-gender data, female data, and male data.

 ## 📈 Model Training and Evaluation

-During the training process, we leveraged techniques like learning rate reduction on plateau and early stopping to optimize the model's performance.
-Additionally, we utilized TensorFlow's `MirroredStrategy` to distribute the training across multiple GPUs, if available, accelerating the training process.
+During the training process, I leveraged techniques like learning rate reduction on plateau and early stopping to optimize the model's performance.
+Additionally, I utilized TensorFlow's `MirroredStrategy` to distribute the training across multiple GPUs, if available, accelerating the training process.

 ```python
 strategy = tf.distribute.MirroredStrategy()